LightSail 2 will transmit Morse code from space, and you can make the sound your ringtone

 During last year's LightSail 1 mission, dozens of radio enthusiasts around the wrote in to tell us they heard our solar sailing CubeSat chattering away in low-Earth orbit.

 Every few seconds, LightSail automatically transmits a beacon packet.
 These packets can be picked up by ground stations and decoded into 238 lines of text telemetry that describe the spacecraft's health and status.
 Everything from battery current to solar sail deployment motor state is included.
-We still plan to better support the worldwide radio community's efforts to help us capture those packets; that work is temporarily on the back burner while the engineering team focuses on getting the spacecraft ready for delivery.

 In Morse code, L-S-2 looks like this: